 Kelly and I designed a one-month virtual course for you active ladies.
 It is a combination of our collective sports and IE knowledge and experiences.
 It is a month-long self experiment in fueling your sport, ditching the diet mentality, honoring hunger and feeling fullness, and putting IE and sports nutrition together in a way that works for you.
 It is a collection of handouts, recipes, videos, and deep-dive emails for you to read at your leisure.
 It is a group of women learning alongside you.
 It is Kelly and I there with you, answering questions, being real about our own stories, and also learning from YOU and your unique needs.

 Fit Fueling Course Details:

-- Each week provides you with two themed emails focused on sports nutrition and Intuitive Eating, recipes, printable handouts, videos, and all the Q&A time you need.
+- Each week provides you with two themed emails focused on sports nutrition and mindful eating, recipes, printable handouts, videos, and all the Q&A time you need.

 - You can join virtually, from anywhere at any time.

 - It is open to people training for big fall races (get that fueling strategy nailed down!) or not training for anything (I’m with you).